bufbuild-ru/docs/docs/bufstream/iceberg/reference/index.md

 ## Memory and Performance

-Enabling the Bufstream Iceberg integration may result in higher read latency (particularly for consumers that are lagging) and memory usage as a result of the additional broker and reconciliation processes needed to transform data, archive Parquet files, and read from and update Iceberg catalogs.
+Enabling Bufstream's Iceberg integration may result in higher read latency (particularly for consumers that are lagging) and memory usage as a result of the additional broker and reconciliation processes needed to transform data, archive Parquet files, and read from and update Iceberg catalogs.

 To maintain Iceberg table freshness and consistency, we recommend adjusting the Bufstream cleanup interval.
 The default for Bufstream's cleanup jobs is 6 hours.
 We recommend a 1 hour cleanup interval for any topics archived as Iceberg.

 The above adjustments decrease the latency in getting data into the source Iceberg table in the face of temporary errors, like a momentary network partition or outage of the Iceberg catalog.
 In particular, the reconciliation process (when a synchronous catalog update fails) happens on the same schedule as compaction and cleaning.

-Because Bufstream does not currently compact Iceberg topics, this process is not designed to improve query performance.
-Without regular compaction, there is a tradeoff between latency of getting records into the Iceberg table vs. query performance.
-Configuring a larger `max_bytes`, `complete_delay_max`, and `idle_max` values in [archive configuration](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.ArchiveConfig) will increase the latency between a record being published to Bufstream and it being added to the Iceberg table.
-But the underlying Parquet data files will be larger and improve query performance for the Iceberg table.
+Because Bufstream doesn't currently compact Iceberg topics, this process isn't designed to improve query performance.
+Without regular compaction, there's a tradeoff between the latency of getting records into the Iceberg table vs. query performance.
+Configuring larger `max_bytes`, `complete_delay_max`, and `idle_max` values in [archive configuration](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.ArchiveConfig) increases the latency between a record being published to Bufstream and it being added to the Iceberg table, but the underlying Parquet data files will be larger and improve query performance for the Iceberg table.